 The research group Microbial ecology works with identification of the microorganisms that carry out carbon and nitrogen turnover in soils, particularly forest soils.
 They characterise some of these processes at molecular levels and identify how they are regulated under different environmental scenarios.
 A major focus is on symbiotic interactions between fungi and roots of plants.

 The research of this group is devoted to gram-positive bacteria.
 Their research areas include heme-containing proteins, endospore biogenesis, coiled-coil proteins in the bacterial cytoskeleton, the development and differentiation of Streptomyces, and bacterial stress responses.

 Our research is rooted in the fields of both behavioural ecology and evolutionary biology.
 Their study systems cover bacteria and parasites as well as insects, birds, and mammals.
 Common to all the research projects in the group is that they use molecular techniques to answer evolutionary and ecological questions.

-Telomeres are necessary for the integrity chromosomes.
+Telomeres are necessary for the integrity of chromosomes.
 This group studies the function of telomeres and the basic molecular mechanisms of telomerase, the enzyme catalyzing the synthesis of telomeric DNA.
-The roles of telomeres in cancer and aging are also considered.
+The roles of telomeres in cancer and ageing are also considered.

 We study how chemical signals (olfaction and taste) are used by insects to find food, partner, or egg-laying site.
 We try to answer questions about how the signals work (morphology, physiology, behaviour, and ecology), how they have evolved (evolution and genetics), and how they can be used for practical purposes to suppress pest insects or census rare species.